8ta4/say/README.md

 The sound intensity is inversely proportional to the square of the distance.

 > Does this tool keep a record of the audio?
+(Planned)

 Nope, `say` doesn't store any audio after it's transcribed.